 Truck Accident Attorneys Assisting Victims in California

 Due to the weight and size of commercial trucks, their drivers need more time and space to come to a complete stop than drivers of passenger cars do.
 A tractor-trailer, for example, needs hundreds more feet to stop than the average passenger car needs.
 When their braking ability is impaired, a trucker may not be able to stop, and the result may be a collision that produces serious injuries.
 If you are hurt as a result of a trucker’s impaired braking ability, you should retain an attorney who has significant experience in these cases.
-At Travis G. Black & Associates, our California truck accident attorneys can help you seek damages from a truck driver as well as any other parties that may be responsible for your injuries.
+At Travis G. Black, Inc., our California truck accident attorneys can help you seek damages from a truck driver as well as any other parties that may be responsible for your injuries.

 Holding a Trucker Accountable for a Crash Caused by Impaired Braking Ability